 Nanum Jeon

-Nanum Jeon is a Ph.D. student of Sociology and M.S. student of Statistics at UCLA, specializing in the areas of social stratification and gender inequality.
+Nanum Jeon is a Ph.D. student of Sociology and M.S. student of Statistics at UCLA, specializing in social stratification, inequality, and social demography.
 Her research interests include (1) how disruptive events, such as job displacement, influence individuals, paying close attention to their labor market outcomes; (2) how social conditions, particularly cultural norms and the division of household labor, shapes gender ideology and inequality; and (3) causal inference, quantitative and computational methods.

 Degrees